stevenchadburrow/Term24/README.md

 It can be accessed through four different serial protocols: UART, SPI, I2C, or PS/2 Keyboard.
 It can be used as a shield for the Arduino Uno, or it can be used with any homebrew computer and is easily plugged in to a breadboard.<br>

 It uses the PIC24EP512GP202 microcontroller, running at 65 MIPS and containing 512KB of ROM and 48KB of RAM.
-The only other IC on board is the LM1117 voltage regulator.
+The only other IC on-board is the LM1117 voltage regulator.
 All components are through-hole for ease of soldering.<br>

 <img src="Term24-Screen.jpg"><br>
 <img src="Term24-Front.png"><br>